 But you’re more than welcome to try different flavor options!
 Try some other fruit combinations like lychee, strawberries, peaches, pineapple, mango or lemon curd.
 Or try it with different granola flavors, maybe some dark chocolate, or even a caramel sauce flavored with some booze! 🙂

 You can serve this paleo coconut panna cotta in serving glasses.
 This is the easiest way to serve it because you can simply top it with fruits, granola etc. and serve individual-sized portions.
-OR you can also unmold this coconut panna cotta onto a serving plate too.
-But keep in mind that if you are planning on unmolding this panna cotta onto a serving dish, then use metal or silicone molds to prepare the panna cotta, because this way it’ll be a lot easier to release the panna cotta later.
+OR you can also unmold this panna cotta onto a serving plate too.
+But keep in mind that if you are planning on unmolding this panna cotta onto a serving dish, then use metal or silicone molds to prepare the panna cotta, because this way it’ll be a lot easier to release the panna cotta later, or use a little extra gelatin to make the panna cotta stiffer.

 If you liked this paleo coconut panna cotta (coconut panna cotta with fruit) recipe, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.